edgio-docs/edgio-templates/spartacus/README.md

-# XDN Spartacus for SAP Commerce Cloud (formerly SAP Hybris)
+# Layer0 Spartacus for SAP Commerce Cloud (formerly SAP Hybris)

 Spartacus is the official JavaScript headless front end for SAP Commerce Cloud.
 You can read more about Spartacus at the [official docs](https://sap.github.io/spartacus-docs/).
 Spartacus is written in Angular.

-This repo is a Moovweb XDN optimized template of SAP Spartacus.
-It leverages the official SAP Spartacus template and adds libraries to support XDN features that enhance Spartacus such as,
+This repo is a Moovweb Layer0 optimized template of SAP Spartacus.
+It leverages the official SAP Spartacus template and adds libraries to support Layer0 features that enhance Spartacus such as,

 - **CDN-as-JavaScript**: configure the edge within your application
 - **Serverless JavaScript**: zero devops with unlimited scale to power Spartacus server-side rendering (SSR) and OCC API orchestration